Prosperna/prosperna-knowledge-base/docs/product/adrianneb/guest_checkout_create_order_prd.md

 And shipping method and payment method sections are visible but disabled When the merchant tries to click on the "Shipping Method" section Then the section remains disabled (greyed out)
-And a validation error banner displays at top: "⚠️ Please select a customer first" And the banner has red background with white text
-And a dismiss (X) button is shown on the banner
-When the merchant selects a customer (Registered or Unregistered) from dropdown Then the validation banner automatically disappears And the "Shipping Method" section becomes enabled
+When the merchant selects a customer (Registered or Unregistered) from dropdown Then the "Shipping Method" section becomes enabled
 And the "Payment Method" section becomes enabled
 ```